 Justin Timberlake, who got his start singing with the boy band 'N Sync, already had some TV experience from "The Mickey Mouse Club," but he started taking on more acting roles even after finding success as a solo artist.
-He had his first major role in the 2006 movie "Alpha Dogs" and built up some experience in movies like "Black Snake Moan" and "The Love Guru" before taking bigger roles in "The Social Network" (pictured) and "Bad Teacher" and then starring in "Friends with Benefits" and "In Time."
+He had his first major role in the 2006 movie "Alpha Dogs" and built up some experience in movies like "Black Snake Moan" and "The Love Guru" before taking bigger roles in "The Social Network" (pictured) and "Bad Teacher" and then starring in "Friends with Benefits," "In Time" and "Runner Runner."

 After already conquering pop music, Madonna decided to try her hand at acting, starting with a starring role in 1985's "Desperately Seeking Susan."
 She followed that up with "Shanghai Surprise," "Who's That Girl," "Dick Tracy," "A League of Their Own" and "Body of Evidence," before receiving the best reviews of her career, and a Golden Globe, for playing Evita Peron in 1996's "Evita."

 It may be hard to recall these days, but there was once a time when Will Smith wasn't a bona fide movie star.
 The rapper known as the Fresh Prince made the leap to TV in 1990 with his sitcom "The Fresh Prince of Bel-Air," before breaking out with roles in blockbuster action movies like "Bad Boys," "Independence Day" and "Men in Black."
 He's also shown his ability to deliver beyond just the wise-cracking action hero roles, earning Oscar nominations for "Ali" and "The Pursuit of Happyness."